APSTECSystems/OpenCV4XAVIER/README.md

 ## Notes
 This setup will create a virtual python environment called 'opencv4' in your execution dir.
-OpenCV4 will be pulled from git, build into OpenCVXAVIER/opencv/build and installed into /usr/local/share/opencv4/ The OpenCV install directory will be linked to this particular virtual environment
+OpenCV4 will be pulled from git, build into OpenCVXAVIER/opencv/build and installed into /usr/local/share/opencv4/
+The OpenCV install directory will be linked to this particular virtual environment.

 ## References